Count Yorga, Vampire: Plot

-As Yorga reunites Donna with her mother, Michael finds Paul's mutilated body while navigating the crypt.
-Brudah attacks him, but Michael mortally stabs him and manages to reach the throne room.
-He finds Hayes as he lays dying from bite wounds and blood loss.
-With his last breath, Hayes tells Michael where Donna is.
-Just as he does, Erica, now a vampire and completely under Yorga's control, and a fellow redheaded vampire charge into the room to kill him.
-Michael fends them off, chasing away the redhead while Erica pauses, giving Michael a chance to stake her, but despite seeing she is no longer the Erica he knows, he cannot bring himself to do so, and proceeds upstairs while she hisses at him.
+As Yorga reunites Donna with her mother, Michael finds Paul's mutilated body.
+Brudah attacks Michael, who mortally stabs him.
+In the basement, Michael finds Hayes.
+Before dying of his wounds, Hayes reveals where Donna is.
+The now-vampirized Erica and another bride attack Michael.
+As he fends them off, Erica pauses, giving him a chance to stake her.
+However, Michael cannot bring himself to kill her and leaves.

-On the way to the staircase, Michael encounters Brudah in the living room who eventually dies of his wounds.
-Michael reaches upstairs and confronts Yorga and Donna's mother.
-Yorga pushes Donna's mother into Michael's stake and flees, when Michael tries to give chase Yorga ambushes him outside the room intending to choke him to death.
-Michael rams the charging Yorga with his stake, killing him.
+Michael confronts Yorga and Donna's mother.
+Yorga pushes her into Michael's stake and flees.
+Michael goes after Yorga and eventually kills him with a stake.
 Donna mourns her mother a second time before Michael collects her.
-He and Donna watch Yorga turn to dust.

-As they start to leave, they are confronted by Erica and the redheaded bride, who remain vampires despite Yorga's death.
-They chase Michael and Donna downstairs until repelled by Michael's cross.
-As the vampire women are forced back toward a cellar, Erica glances ominously at Donna.
-Michael locks them in and drops his cross, believing the danger is over.
-However, as he turns to leave, Donna hisses and lunges at him, fangs bared, fully transformed into a vampire; he was too late to prevent Yorga from turning her (although there are no bite marks on her throat).
-The film ends with a shot of Michael's bloodied and lifeless corpse.
+While starting to leave, they are confronted by Erica and the remaining bride.
+They chase Michael and Donna until repelled by Michael's cross.
+Michael forces the vampires into a cellar, locking them in, but drops his cross.
+Believing the danger is over, he turns to Donna.
+But she lunges at Michael, fully transformed into a vampire and kills him.

+Cast

 Production

 The film opens with a narration by character actor George Macready, whose son, Michael Macready, produced the film and also played "Michael".

-Origin of the film

 The film was originally to have been a soft core porn film called The Loves of Count Iorga, and some prints of the film display this as the on-screen title.
 Quarry told actor/producer Michael Macready he would play the vampire role if they turned the story into a straight horror film.
+AIP head Samuel Z. Arkoff was responsible for changing the title from Iorga to Yorga to make it easier for buyers to pronounce.
+The film was made on a budget of approximately $100,000 and filmed on location in Los Angeles.